addisonfunk/jeopardy_project1/README.md

 -jQuery
 -Git

 I hope you enjoy testing your knowledge of each category.
-I intend to continue this game development to make the best prodcut I can.
+I intend to continue this game development to make the best product I can.